-15.3.
-Budget.
-The cost of obtaining and maintaining all the insurance policies required by Section 15.2 should be included in the Budget.

-15.4.
+15.7.
 Disclosure of Claims.
 Each Party shall promptly furnish the other Party with all information reasonably available to it relating to the operation and maintenance of the Facility as is necessary to enable the first party to comply with its disclosure obligations under the insurance which it has taken out, the terms of which have been disclosed to the other Party in writing.
 Each Party shall promptly notify the other Party of any claim with respect to any of the insurance policies referred to in Sections 15.1 and 15.2, accompanied by full details of the incident giving rise to such claim.
 Each Party shall afford to the other Party all such assistance as may reasonably be required for the preparation and negotiation of insurance claims, save where such claim is against the Party required to give assistance.